Jupiterian/ATP-Rankings-API/README.md

 ### 3. Debugging
 The database might generate some blank/1 row tables while updating the datbase.
 To locate these tables, you can simply run debug.py.
 After this, manually delete an tables that only have 1 row.
 This will help to prevent errors while generating a list of number 1's or player factiles.
 ### 4. Data Analysis
 As the name suggests, ```analyze.py``` is used to perform data analysis.
 The file requires command arguments (much like linux).
-More detail on how to use these commands is in the Examples folder, but attached is the analyze.py help menu, which can also be attained by running ```python3 analyze.py -h```
+More detail on how to use these commands is [here](Examples/Examples.md), but attached is the analyze.py help menu, which can also be attained by running ```python3 analyze.py -h```
 ```
 Usage: analyze.py [OPTION] <first_last> <first2_last2>